kentis/elm_workshop_evry/readme.md

 TODO: insert image of application with a simple petri net drawn?

-1. Install Elm prerequisites
+1. Install Elm and create a new application
-2. Create new Application
 3. Add palette
 4. Add Editor